glowform/reproducible-research/README.md

 ## Assignments

-22.02.2024 (DS)/26.02(QF) Create your github profile (fill up the name and surname), go to this repository and star it.
+22.02.2024 (DS)/26.02(QF) - Assignment 1.
+Create your github profile (fill up the name and surname), go to this repository and star it.

+04.03.2024 (QF) - Assignment 2.
+Link to instructions